DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 * tuition fee loans
 * maintenance loans to help with living costs
-* extra help if you have a disability, children or an adult dependent
+* extra help if you have a disability, children or an adult dependant

 If you're eligible for student loans, you'll also usually be eligible: